The list of street photography clichés can be all of the following (and more):

 - eliminating whatever common elements you’ve come to dislike, and finding something original that you do like

 - eliminating the worry about how many likes a photograph will get, and worrying about how much you actually like it

 Develop your own style and voice, and become happy again with the photography you’re producing.

-But who’s going to care when you’re again making photographs you’re proud of?
+But seriously, who’s going to care when you’re again making photographs you’re proud of?